 The infrastructure we’ve helped to build has in turn, helped the nation of S. Korea become one of the 10 largest economies in the world.

-Today, at Hanwha E&C we’re investing in the development of renewable energy technologies such as wind and solar power for the future.
+Today, at Hanwha Corporation/E&C we’re investing in the development of renewable energy technologies such as wind and solar power for the future.

 The last expansion of route number 1